 This design is based on the traditional Indigenous creation story of Turtle Island.
 The turtle shell tiles represent the 13 moons in the Indigenous lunar calendar and the 28 surrounding tiles represent the number of days between the new moons.
 To acknowledge the First Peoples of this region, 13 tiles honours and recognizes the 11 Nations, the Métis Peoples and the Inuit.

-The Restoration of Identity sculpture will be 9 feet tall, 6 feet wide and 9 feet long.
+The turtle sculpture will be 6 feet tall, 6 feet wide and 9 feet long.

 Teaching, Learning, Sharing and Healing space